CanGenealogy Canadian Genealogy Québec

 Lovell directories from Montreal and area 1842-1999

 Le Bibliothèque et Archives nationales du Québec has placed scans of all of these directories on its web site.
-The pages on not searchable by name, unfortunately.
+The pages are not searchable by name, unfortunately.

 Search the Montreal directories in one step